AndrewDongminYoo/copy-code-as-snippet/README.md

 ### Testing the Extension

-- Press `F5` to open a new window with your extension loaded
+- Press `F5` to open a new VS Code window with your extension loaded
 - Run the command "Copy Code as Snippet"
-- Verify the copied content in your clipboard
+- Verify that the clipboard contains the expected snippet format

 ### Publishing